TeamCodeStream/codestream-guide/docs/src/faq/jira-server-integration.md

 ![Completed Jira Server Integration](../assets/images/CompletedJiraServerIntegration1.png)

-* Now that the integration has been set up for your team, other users will NOT have to go through the process described above.
-Other users on your team will see the integration with your Jira Server (specified by host) alongside other available integrations.
+* Now that the integration has been set up for your organization, other users will NOT have to go through the process described above.
+Other users in your organization will see the integration with your Jira Server (specified by host) alongside other available integrations.
 Initiating this integration will only require your other users to allow the CodeStream application link to access their account, as you did in the final step.